ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 Session cookie
 ~~~~~~~~~~~~~~
-If activated the user has to login to use this and the client has to send the session cookie in every request, using a standard Cookie header.
+If activated, the user must log in to use this and the client must send the session cookie in every request, using a standard Cookie header.
 The name (sessionName) and value (sessionID) of the header is defined  in response when doing a POST /user/sessions.

 Example request header:
     Cookie: <SessionName> : <sessionID>